 Augmented Reality Dashboards

-You may have already seen displays that light up on the windshield, but augmented reality dashboards take this technology to a whole new level.
+You may have already seen displays that light up on the windshield but augmented reality dashboards take this technology to a whole new level.
 Instead of simply displaying your fuel level and speed, augmented reality dashboards will identify objects on the road and display information about them.
-Such information may include distance from the object and the best route to maneuver away from it.
+Such information may include the distance from the object and the best route to maneuver away from it.

 BMW is already using augmented reality in their service industry as auto technicians use AR glasses to evaluate engines they are servicing.

 As we talk about the future of technology in the automotive industry, it brings to light how far we’ve come already.
 Many of these technologies seem like they must be decades away from where we stand today, but they’re a lot closer than you may think.